|

 Click here to download the 1040NR-EZ form in .pdf

-Click here to download the official instructions
+format Click here to download the official instructions

 for the 1040NR-EZ